- Important Update: Our Investment Presentation Seminar is now available twice a week.

 Why Should You Invest In Scarborough Real Estate?

-The current population currently sits at approximately 593,300.
-It is expected to increase by ten thousand new habitants within the next five years.
+And yet, regardless of these amazing plans, Scarborough remains a vibrant community for which growth is a steady constant.
+Currently sitting at approximately 593,300, this former borough is expected to increase by ten thousand new inhabitants within the next five years.
 Many of Scarborough’s residents are foreign born, and the majority of the city’s immigrants came to the neighbourhood in the last four decades, which has resulted in a population influx in the last half century.

 At the onset of the 21st century, growth has emerged along the Highway 401 corridor at the north end of the Scarborough RT.
 The residential density around the Scarborough City Centre has increased due to several large multi-storey condominium projects that have been developed, and many are still being built at the present time.
 There are currently 10 brand new assignments available at the pre-construction stage of development.